SamuelTurner/ModernIEManager/README.md

 ModernIEManager
 ===============

-Bash script for Linux to manage Modern.IE virtual machines
+This inventively titled application is a simple shell script for downloading modern.IE virtual machines and extracting them.

+## Requirements ##
+* Linux
+* wget
+* rar